-It is important to always keep either bag lower than where the catheter comes out of your body.
+Always keep either bag lower than where the catheter comes out of your body.
 This helps prevent infection by keeping the urine from going back into your body.
 Also make sure you empty the bag before it is completely full to avoid any complications.

 After Hours Assistance

 For Springfield Clinic patients: TeleNurse service is available 24 hours a day for any medical questions or needs you may have.
 These Registered Nurses can help answer questions you may have at any time of day or night.
-They can be reached at the Clinic’s main number of (217) 528-7541.
+They can be reached at the Clinic’s main number of 217-528-7541.

 For SIU patients: For urgent needs after hours, call 217-545-8000 or toll-free at 800-342-5748.
 Your message will be taken, and the on call physician will return your call as soon as possible.
 For emergencies, call 911 or go to the hospital emergency room.